 Lalive is particularly recommended for real estate and construction disputes, but also excels on the advisory side.
 Michael Schneider has ‘extensive experience in construction matters’ and ‘a talent for composing the adequate teams of lawyers for a particular dossier’.

 Lalive is especially strong in the telecoms sector.
 It recently advised an international telecom network operator on Swiss regulatory requirements following its acquisition of a music streaming service provider.
-Georges Racine is recommended.
+Georges Racine recently left the firm.

 Switzerland: Banking and finance